DimitarAtanassov/CompareLLM/ReadMe.md

 # LLMCompare
 A prompting and embedding tool for exploring and comparing LLMs.

-AskManyLLMs is a playground where you can:
+LLMCompare is a playground where you can:
 - Send the same text prompt to multiple models (OpenAI, Anthropic, Gemini, Ollama, vLLM, etc.) and watch their responses stream back in real time.
 - Generate **embeddings** across multiple providers (OpenAI, Voyage AI, Cohere, Ollama, etc.) from the same input, making it easy to run side-by-side
 ---